Panic Buttons: How to Stop Anxiety and Its Triggers

 Calm Anxiety by Giving Yourself a Timeout

 Know when to stop the clock and take a timeout.
 When life goes at a fast pace, it’s easy to get caught up in the motion, especially when you’ve got ADHD.
 Our fast brains can handle a lot, but sometimes we get overwhelmed.
 Anxiety happens quickly.
-Be aware and get ready to hit the buzzer.
-Take a walk outside or grab a cup of hot chai tea and smell the spices; just do something to stop the pace temporarily.
+Become more aware of rising tension and get ready to hit the buzzer.
+Take a walk outside or grab a cup of hot chai tea and smell the spices.
+Just do something to stop the pace temporarily.
 Refresh and renew yourself throughout the day.

 10 of 13